A Complete Approach to Loop Verification with Invariants and Summaries: Verification of Loops with Invariants and Contracts

-\end{definition} The first condition establishes that~$R$ holds reflexively at a regular loop exit.
-The second line establishes that~$R$ summarizes the last partial execution of the loop body when a $\BREAK$ is encountered.
-The third line lifts a summary of some remaining iterations until termination of the loop to a summary that accounts for an additional leading iteration.
-Note that if an invariant~$I$ is known, it can be assumed for states $s$ above, but \cref{thm:cc} shows that we don't need to.
-The last line applies the summary $R$ to the original pre-state~$s_0$ that satisfies~$P$ to establish the postcondition~$Q$.
-The inclusion of $P(s_0)$ will be necessary for \cref{thm:cc}.
+\end{definition} The first line establishes that~$R$ holds reflexively at a regular loop exit, as the dual of the initialization condition of invariants.
+The second line lifts~$R$ of from remaining iterations until termination of the loop to a summary that accounts for an additional leading iteration, whereas the third line~$(\ddagger)$ establishes that~$R$ summarizes the last partial execution of the loop body upon a $\BREAK$.

+The last line applies the relation $R$ to the original pre-state~$s₀$ that satisfies~$P$ to establish~$Q$.
+Assumption $P(s₀)$ is the counterpart to the negated loop test $¬ t(sₙ)$ in the exit condition of \cref{def:inv}.
+If the loop body $B$ does not contain breaks at all---which can be checked syntactically--- we may enrich~$R(s,sₙ)$ with~$¬ t(sₙ)$ for free, effectively adding it as an assumption in line three.

+There is no safe counterpart for summaries, because they wrap up a loop execution after the fact when it would be too late to catch runtime errors.

+Loop contracts implicitly translate a loop into a tail-recursive procedure.
+The summary, taking the role of its postcondition, can then be interpreted as a relation between the \emph{parameters} of the procedure and its \emph{return value}.
+This provides an intuitive justification why non-relational of summaries are not adequate. \footnote{Dually to invariants, non-relational version of summary~$R$ would quantify over final states as $∀ s'.\ ¬ t(s') ⇒ R(s,s')$, but that condition is too strong at loop exit.}